duchesnay/duchesnay.github.io/_pages/about.md

 Research Director, Prof. of Machine Learning, Head of [GAIA](https://neurospin.github.io/gaia/) Laboratory for brain imaging and data science at [NeuroSpin](http://joliot.cea.fr/drf/joliot/en/Pages/research_entities/NeuroSpin.aspx), [CEA](http://www.cea.fr/english), [Université Paris-Saclay](https://www.universite-paris-saclay.fr/en), France.

 As a leader of the team “Signatures of brain disorders” at NeuroSpin, CEA, Université Paris-Saclay, France, I supervise the design of machine learning and statistical models to uncover neural signatures predictive of clinical trajectories in psychiatric disorders.
-To unlock the access to data required by learning algorithms, I oversee the data management, calculation, and regulation (GDPR) of large-scale national and European initiatives.
+To unlock access to data required by learning algorithms, I oversee the data management, calculation, and regulation (GDPR) of large-scale national and European initiatives.

 ## Keywords